God may already be at work in your imagination about how you will make an impact “that will last forever.”

 Ministry Program Fee (Summer/Winter Traditional Program)

-First, there is a $25 application fee to process your application.
-Second, there is $275 Program Fee.
-This fee covers your training, a leadership assessment, coaching, ministry materials, mid-season support, and a post-season retreat designed to help debrief and process your ministry time in a park.
+There is a $25 Application Fee that helps cover the cost of processing your application.
+Upon accepting a placement offer, there is a $275 Program Fee that covers your training, a leadership assessment, coaching, ministry materials, mid-season support, and a post-season debrief designed to help transition from and process your ministry time in a park.
 Some team members choose to raise support to help cover these costs.
 We can help with a fundraising manual.

 Your travel costs to the National Training Conference in Denver, Colorado or Indianapolis, Indiana.

 Your travel costs to your assigned park.
 We strongly recommend that you consider taking a car to your assigned park.
-Several parks are not accessible by car including: Glacier Bay, Isle Royale, and North Cascades.
+Although, several parks are not accessible by car including: Glacier Bay, Isle Royale, and North Cascades.

 Please keep in mind that the expenses related to recruiting, training, and supporting each team member exceeds $2,500.
 These additional costs are covered by hundreds of faithful supporters of ACMNP who want to invest in you and your ministry in a park.